Tonyndungu-git/Titanic_Machine_Learning_Kaggle_Competition/README.md

 # Titanic_Machine_Learning_Kaggle_Competition
-A machine learning model predicting how people survived the titanic with different variables
+A machine learning model predicting how people survived the titanic, investigating using different input variables.